EaseApp/web-backend/README.md

 # Data API Documentation

-The data API is how users interact with their applications.
+The data API is how users interact with their application data.
 The REST API can be accessed from any language or runtime.
 Ease also has client libraries for [JavaScript](https://github.com/EaseApp/javascript-client), [Java (Android)](https://github.com/EaseApp/java-client), and [Swift (iOS)](https://github.com/EaseApp/ios-client) to make accessing these endpoints easier.

+Application data is stored in a JSON format.
+The API consists of three main endpoints: read, save, and delete.